 The Danish Pharmacovigilance Council

-The council's main tasks
+The Council's main tasks

-The Danish Pharmacovigilance Council gives advice to the Danish Medicines Agency in questions of adverse reactions and other risks associated with medicines.
+The Danish Pharmacovigilance Council gives advice to the Danish Medicines Agency (DKMA) in questions of adverse reactions and other risks associated with medicines.

-The Danish Pharmacovigilance Council gives general advice to the Danish Medicines Agency in questions of adverse reactions and other risks associated with medicines.
+The Danish Pharmacovigilance Council’s job is to offer general advice to the DKMA on adverse reactions and other pharmaceutical risks.

 Among the tasks of the council are:

-- improving the quality of pharmacovigilance
+• improving the quality of pharmacovigilance,

-- fostering dialogue between medicine users, healthcare professionals and authorities
+• fostering dialogue between medicine users, healthcare professionals and authorities,

-- preventing side effects from medicines and
+• preventing side effects from medicines, and

-- promoting the safe use of medicines.
+• promoting the safe use of medicines.

 Members